bhyde/cl-one-time-passwords/README.md

 # Introduction

-OTP, one time passwords, provide a way to do authentication based on a shared secret without revealing that secret on the communciation channel.
+OTP, one time passwords, provide a way to do authentication based on a shared secret without revealing that secret to spies on the communciation channel.

 Two well specified ways of generating OTPs are:
  * HOTP - An HMAC-Based One-Time Password Algorithm, i.e. RFC 4226